Nahui Ollin: Educational framework

 Nahui Ollin has been adopted as an educational framework by various social justice and ethnic studies institutions to guide students through a process of "reflection, action, reconciliation, and transformation."
 Utilizing the framework has been described as an effective way to combat historical trauma, particularly for Chicano and Latino students.
 Educators at the Xicanx Institute for Teaching & Organizing describe the concept as follows:The Nahui Ollin represents the cyclical movement of nature with respect to the four directions.
 The Nahui Ollin is a fundamental concept in Aztec/Mexica cosmology, a guide for everyday life and decisions.
 The objective is to constantly strive for balance, even when there is struggle.
 The Nahui Ollin uses cultural concepts representing community, knowledge, education, will power, transformation, and most importantly, self-reflection.
 The Nahui Ollin is composed of traditional Aztec ideologies, including the concepts of Tezcatlipoca, Quetzalcoatl, Huitzilopochtli, and Xipe Totec.
 The Nahui Ollin is used as a culturally responsive method of teaching and ultimately supporting the development of harmony and balance of the mind, body, spirit, and community.

 Tezcatlipoca

-In the educational framework, Tezcatlipoca represents self-reflection, "silencing the distractions and obstacles in our lives, in order to become intellectual warriors."
+In educational framework, Tezcatlipoca represents self-reflection, "silencing the distractions and obstacles in our lives, in order to become intellectual warriors."
 Tupac Enrique Acosta describes Tezcatlipoca as "a reflection, a moment of reconciliation of the past with the possibilities of the future...
 It is the 'Smoking Mirror' into which the individual, the family, the clan, the barrio, the tribe and the nation must gaze to acquire the sense of history that calls for liberation."
 Scholar Martín Sean Arce describes this as "a process to regain the historical memory at the individual and community collective levels, which leads to individual and community liberation."
 This process of coming to know oneself through an Indigenous epistemology has been notably successful among Xicana/o youth in leading them to "embrace their identities and foster their academic success."